IngCampos/laravel-vue-project/README.md

 ## Running the project :computer:

-First generate the public files with
+Each time SASS and JavaScript files are updated you need to run:

 ```
 docker-compose exec app npm run dev
 ```

-Note: Each time SASS and JavaScript files are updated you need to run the past command, to make it automated run:
+To make it automated run:

 ```
 docker-compose exec app npm run watch
 ```

-Note: `php artisan serve` is not neccessary due to nginx server.
+And now you have all the environment, the nginx server is in the port 8000 (e.g http://127.0.0.1:8000/).

 ## Deployment 📦